iZettle/sdk-ios/README.md

 ### 5. Initialize the SDK

-Before you execute any operation with the iZettle SDK, you have to initialize it with an object conforming to the `iZettleSDKAuthorizationProvider` protocol.
-This protocol defines set of methods that can authorize iZettle users inside your application.
-The iZettle SDK provides an `iZettleSDKAuthorization` object that implements this protocol out of the box.
+Before you execute any operation with the Zettle SDK, you have to initialize it with an object conforming to the `iZettleSDKAuthorizationProvider` protocol.
+This protocol defines set of methods that can authorize Zettle users inside your application.
+The Zettle SDK provides an `iZettleSDKAuthorization` object that implements this protocol out of the box.

 User authorization in the SDK is perfomed through the implementation of OAuth 2.0.
-This means that the iZettle SDK requires Client ID and a callback url from your integrating application.
+This means that the Zettle SDK requires Client ID and a callback url from your integrating application.

-To obtain Client ID, create an account in the [iZettle Developer Portal](https://developer.izettle.com/login?continue=%2F) and create an iOS SDK developer application.
+To obtain Client ID, create an account in the [Zettle Developer Portal](https://developer.izettle.com/login?continue=%2F) and create an iOS SDK developer application.
 Once you complete that process, you'll be given a Client ID which can be used to initialize the SDK.

 ```swift
 let authenticationProvider = try iZettleSDKAuthorization(